-Pilgrii ı: Page in Text: - 1.
-After defining any confusing or antiquated (outdated) words in your one line or sentence that really defines or identifies your pilgrim.
-Wr (be sure to use the correct quotation punctuation).
-2. What character traits does the above quotation reveal about your pilg grim?
-Write down any specific physical traits that are revealed about your pasider height, weight, hair color, skin tones, facial qualities, hair (or no What is your pilgrim wearing that might help us characterize him? (in overing and/or jewelry) nclude clothing
+Pilgrin n: Page in Text: 1.
+After defining any confusing or antiquated (outdated) words in your section, find one line or sentence that really defines or identifies your pilgrim.
+Write this below (be sure to use the correct quotation punctuation).
+2. What character traits does the above quotation reveal about your pilgrim?
+3. Write down any specific physical traits that are revealed about your pilgrim.
+Consider height, weight, hair color, skin tones, facial qualities, hair (or not), etc. 4.
+What is your pilgrim wearing that might help us characterize him?
+(Include clothing, head covering and/or jewelry.)

-5. Does your pilgrim carry anything?
-List these in the space below along with what you think that might represent or symbolize.
+Does your pilgrim carry anything?
+List any items in the space below along with what you think they might represent or symbolize.

-ELA Grade 12 Road Trip to Canterbury, Lesson 3 Resource 3.1A (Decayous vilguing have a community?
-This may be another vilguin e ho /aho ia widina with 6.
 Does your pilgrim have a companion?
-This may be another pilgrin or an animal (Chaucer may even describe a pilgrim's horse).
-Describ and what he/she/it might signify, or tell us about the pilgrim.
-7. Explain your pilgrim's motivation for going on a pilgrimage.
-This will have to infer (to guess based on evidence) from your passage. may be something you 8.
-Finally, is your pilgrim "virtuous" or "dishonest?"
-What is your evaline or more to support your analysis. idence for this?
-Write
+This may be another pilgrim he/she is riding with or an animal (Chaucer may even describe a pilgrim's horse).
+Describe this "companion" and what he/she/it might signify (tell us) about the pilgrim.
+Explain your pilgrim's motivation for going on a pilgrimage.
+This may be something you will have to infer (to guess based on evidence) from your passage.
+Finally, is your pilgrim "virtuous" or "dishonest"?
+What is your evidence for this?
+Write a line or more to support your analysis.